 Your unessay should be accompanied by a 600-word minimum (or short video) reflection on what you did and why, and how it responds to the question: Why does your response to this literature matter?
 In the case of hybrid unessays, where non-fiction writing makes up a bulk of the work, this reflection may be included in that writing.
 Outside research is required for Unessays, as no creative project is created ex nihilo: cite your inspirations, your models, and your source materials.
 Sources may also include scholarly articles as well as contemporary journalism and, of course, creative work.
 Three outside sources is the bare minimum; your project may draw from more.
 (Word counts include all material in the essay, including headers, notes, and the list of works cited.)

 How will your unessay be evaluated?
 Your unessay will be evaluated based on how creative, compelling, and relevant it is.
 Creative is a broad term, but your idea should be original and unique.
 Compelling means that people will want to look at your project because it is attractive, interesting, and carefully produced (not sloppy and haphazard).
 Relevant means that it really engages with an original piece, author, or historic period that we’ve studied this semester, with attention to details and accuracy.
 (Unessay assignment adapted with permission from Kristin Stelmok.)

-Due dates are listed on the course schedule found on each unit’s page.
-Please categorize each post accordingly (“First Project,” “Second Project,” or “Third Project”) and add tags as appropriate.
+Due dates are listed on the course schedule.
+Please categorize each post as “Projects Spring 2022” and add tags as appropriate.